ritakalach/ig-unfollow-tool/README.md

 # Instagram Unfollow Tool
 Automatically unfollow accounts that don't follow you back on Instagram with Selenium Python 🐍.

+## Motivation
+I have an Instagram account for my goose and duck photos 🦆.
+When another birder follows me, I feel that I must follow them back (supporting other birdwatchers and homesteaders feels like the polite thing to do).
+But some of these accounts are run by bots.
+They follow me, I follow them back, and then they unfollow me.
+It's not a huge problem, but I don't really like having a lengthy Instagram feed filled with content by users who don't interact with their followers.
+That's why I developed a tool to unfollow accounts that don't follow me back.
+As a result, I'm only following people who interact with my content and I interact with theirs.
+It makes me feel like I'm part of a little birdwatching community (yes, I know how dorky that sounds and my real-life friends tease me about it all the time).

 ## Running the code
 You must have Python 3 and [Selenium](https://selenium-python.readthedocs.io) installed on your computer.
 I used Firefox as my chosen browser, which also requires geckodriver.